SahFari/AG-Failover/README.md

 # AG-Failover
-Moving all Availability Groups in the event of a single AG failover This project includes:
+Moves all Availability Groups in the event of a single AG failover.

+This project includes:
 - Procedure
 - Alert